Geoogolla/enterprise-docs/docs/administrator-guide/installation/windows-installer/index.md

 ![Panthom](/static/assets/on-premise/images/installation/panthom.png)

-> **NOTE**: If you have any problem with internet connection or do not have internet connection, unselect the PhantomJS download option and continue to install.
-To manually install the PhantomJS.
+> **NOTE**: If you have internet connection problem or if you are installing on an air-gapped machine, unselect the PhantomJS download option below and continue to install.
+You can also install it manually later by following the instructions [here](https://help.boldreports.com/enterprise-reporting/administrator-guide/faq/how-to-install-phantomjs-manually/).

 ### Client libraries